vigneshrajap/vision-based-navigation-agri-fields/README.md

 # Vision-based-navigation-agri-fields

+### Prerequisites

+* Keras 2.0
+* opencv for python
+* Theano / Tensorflow / CNTK

+lane_detection_segnet.py - Script for training and prediction.
+Some improvements like adding arguments for input, output images and folder to save the weights need to be done.

 Frogn_Dataset - Annotated Images from Frogn Fields

 		Similar to training the dataset in https://github.com/divamgupta/image-segmentation-keras.
 You need to make two folders